Characteristic THz-emissions induced by optically excited collective orbital modes: Tight-binding model

+The upper sign in front of the $|d_{3z^2-r^2}\rangle$-state describes an orbital polarization along $x$ and the lower sign describes an orbital polarization along the $y$ direction.

 Our model predicts both the A-type and E-type magnetic states as band-insulator with band-gap of 1.02 eV and 0.89 eV, respectively.
-This band gap arises predominantly from the JT-splitting at Mn$^{3+}$ sites and is highly sensitive to the amplitude of the JT modes.
+This band gap arises predominantly from the JT-splitting $\Delta_{JT}=2g_{JT}\sqrt{Q_1^2+Q_2^2}$ of the majority-spin states at Mn$^{3+}$ sites and is sensitive to the amplitude of the JT modes $Q_i$.

 The local $\rm{e_g}$-orbital polarizations form a long-range OO in the ground-state as shown in Figure \ref{fig:fig1} a-b, where the orbital polarization alternates between the Mn sites along the $x$- and $y$-directions.

-In both A-type and E-type magnetic states, the lower eg-orbital $|\Theta_l\rangle_R$ at every $R^{th}$ Mn-site hybridizes with the upper $|\Theta_u\rangle_{R+m}$ orbital located at the spin-aligned $(R+m)^{th}$ site pointing towards the former.
+In both A-type and E-type magnetic states, the lower eg-orbital $|\Theta_{l,R}\rangle$ at every $R^{th}$ Mn-site hybridizes with the upper $|\Theta_{u,R+m}\rangle$ orbital located at the nearby spin-aligned $(R+m)^{th}$ site pointing towards the former.
 The E-type state is improper ferroelectric where ferroelectricity originates from the restricted Mn-Mn exchange interaction between spin-aligned Mn sites \cite{Mochizuki2011}.
 The charge-center between the spin-aligned Mn sites moves off the center, indicated by a yellow arrow in Figure \ref{fig:fig1}-a.
 Our model calculations predict a net polarization $\sim 18.2$ $\rm { \mu C/cm^2}$ in the $\vec{b}$ direction in the E-type state (more information in SI).
-This bulk polarization value is slightly higher than theoretical value predicted from First-principles based studies \cite{Picozzi2008}.
+This bulk polarization value is slightly higher than the theoretical value predicted from First-principles based studies \cite{Picozzi2008}.
 The current model includes only the valence eg-electrons and does not consider the polarization contribution from the core electrons, A-type cations, and oxygen anions.